Do flash drives go bad?

 Almost all USB flash drives come with a cap or cover to prevent debris or water from getting into them.
 Your flash drive should have one of these, make sure to use it before you store the drive.

-5. Don't keep your flash drive permanently plugged in or edit files on it directly.
+5. Do not keep your flash drive permanently plugged in or edit files on it directly

 You'll wear out your flash drive's write cycles faster by keeping it constantly plugged in and/or editing files directly while they're on the drive.
 If you need to edit files that are on the drive, transfer them to your device first and edit them there and then save them on the drive again when you're done.